singletn/singletn/packages/react-singletn/README.md

 ## Share globally and locally

 If your intention is to share the state globally, you can then use simply the reference to the class inside the `useSingletn` call.
-However, you can create local states by creating instances of those classes.
+However, you can create local states by using `useLocalSingletn` instead.

 ```js
 export const App = () => {